 - dissolution of atherosclerotic plaques and clots without causing any harm to the arteries.

-- promotion of joint health by reducing inflammation which provides mobility and range of motion enhancement
+- promotion of joint health by reducing inflammation and increase mobility and range of motion.

 - aids in the detoxification of proteins

 - contributes to healthy aging by providing the body with an abundance of enzymes that are naturally declining as we age

 Bromelain- is found most abundantly in papaya and pineapples.
 It is especially concentrated in the core of the pineapple so be sure to run them through your juicer to capture those enzymes.
 Bromelain supplements are inexpensive and can be used as a supportive adjunct to any other cancer treatment.

 Serrapeptase -called Serratio Peptidase is another powerful proteolytic enzyme.
 It is produced by bacteria in the gut of silkworms and is used to digest their cocoons.
 It is sometimes referred to as a “super enzyme” because of its ability to dissolve proteins, scars, blood clots, cysts, and arterial plaque.

 Pancreatic– are derived from a porcine pancreas because it is very similar to that of a human pancreas, thus making it much more capable of dissolving the fibrin coating that surrounds tumors than vegetable-derived enzymes.